 Just keep in mind that for best texture and rise, you’ll always want to regrind your flaxseed meal in a dry blender or bullet.
 And be sure you’re either using either very finely ground psyllium powder or to regrind your husks!

-This mock sugar free and keto banana bread is nothing short of incredible!
-Totally flavorful and moist, you'll be hard-pressed to notice its actual lack of bananas!
+This low carb and keto banana bread is truly incredible (at 2g net carbs a slice!)!!
+Totally flavorful and moist, you'll surely be hard-pressed to notice the actual lack of bananas.

 Oh, and if baking with cups rather than grams is your thing, just click on US Cups for an instant conversion.